-- A Person opening account in name of his staff, driver, maid etc. - A person opening account in name of his friend and depositing his money for structuring. - Clue e.g. Huge amount of deposits in the account of a student. - Clue e.g. Huge turnover from the accounts of person with low economic background.
+- A Person opening account in name of his staff, driver, maid etc. - A person opening account in name of his friend and depositing his money for structuring. - Clue e.g. Huge amount of deposits / unusual transaction in the account of a student/housewife/minor - Clue -A person other than accountholder who frequently deposits and withdraws money from the account. - Clue e.g. Huge turnover from the accounts of person with low economic background. - Potential sources for the identification of beneficial owner natural person who ultimately owns "ABC" is identified.
+Unlike in natural account, the legal shareholder could be the ultimate beneficial owner in case of a legal account but for that an indepth analysis of ownership structure is required.